tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 I nodded and cracked a forced smile, “Yeah, you too.”

-He was a living puzzle… a sunburnt, sixty-something hippie decked out in pretentious enlightenment and new money flex.
-He rocked garb befitting a Saharan monk… a loose-fitting hemp tunic spread wide to show his dark, leathery chest.
+Scorpion Dave was a curious creature… a sunburnt, sixty-year-old hippie recluse who dabbled in Eastern philosophy, meditation, and the mystic arts.
+He carried himself like some sort of desert shaman, rocking garb befitting a Saharan monk.
+A loose-fitting hemp tunic spread wide to show his dark, leathery chest.
 Every inch of his skin was covered in runic tattoos.
-Yet, he wore a smartwatch and a gaudy array of gold bracelets and rings.
+Yet, he mixed things up between pretentious enlightenment and new money flex.
+He wore a smartwatch and a gaudy array of gold bracelets and rings.
 He had two smartphones clipped to his belt, a silver man-bun, and rhinestone beads woven into his beard.

 He strolled over in baggy harem pants and old Timbs kicking up salt dust.
 A shiny talisman jangled among his neck chains, and the solar goggles, perched on his forehead, gleamed like bug eyes.
 He leaned down and petted Knox’s belly, “Who’s a good boy?
 Yeeeesss, yes you are.”